zero-plus-x/neoform/readme.md

 }
 ```

 What's going on here?
-As you may gussed, all fields in NeoForm are controlled.
-So, in order to update them, we need to update data state.
+As you may guessed, all fields in NeoForm are controlled.
+So, in order to update them, we need to update data state:

+#### `getValue`

+First, we need to specify `getValue` prop to tell NeoForm how exactly it should retrieve field value from data state.
+The reason to do that is because you might have a plain object data, Immutable or something else with a different "interface".

+Instead of writing your own `getValue` function, you can use one from  [neoform-plain-object-helpers](https://github.com/zero-plus-x/neoform/tree/master/packages/neoform-plain-object-helpers) or [neoform-immutable-helpers](https://github.com/zero-plus-x/neoform/tree/master/packages/neoform-immutable-helpers) package.

+`getValue` arguments:

+* `data` — form data state
+* `name` — field name

+#### `setValue`

-And this is the second core idea of NeoForm — we have only one `onChange` handler for the entire form instead of multiple ones for each field.
-So, whenever some field requests a change, NeoForm updates data state and then passes updated value to that field with a new render.
+Second, we have only one `onChange` handler for the entire form instead of multiple ones for each field.
+So, whenever some field requests a change, we need to update form data by updating the state so updated value is passed to that field with a new render.

+Instead of writing your own handler, you can use `setValue` helper from  [neoform-plain-object-helpers](https://github.com/zero-plus-x/neoform/tree/master/packages/neoform-plain-object-helpers) or [neoform-immutable-helpers](https://github.com/zero-plus-x/neoform/tree/master/packages/neoform-immutable-helpers) package.

+`setValue` arguments:

+* `data` — form data state
+* `name` — field name
+* `value` — new field value

 ```
 +--------------+